Bhilawadi railway station

 Bhilawadi railway station is a railway station serving Bhilawadi town in Sangli district of Maharashtra State of India.
 It is under Pune railway division of Central Railway Zone of Indian Railways.
 Its code is BVQ.
 The station consists of a single platform.
-The station is near a large plant of Hindustan Petroleum and India's largest private diary of Chitale group.
+The station is near a large plant of Hindustan Petroleum and India's largest private dairy of Chitale group.